-Figure 1 Unsealed road in July 2021 (top), Nov 2021 after grading works (middle), and Dec 2021 (bottom).....
-10 Figure 2 Photos of unsealed roads in Queensland (Cassowary and Mareeba Shires).....
-12 Figure 3 Sediment laden runoff from a road into a creek (left) and a typical river sediment plume in the GBR lagoon (right).
-15 Figure 4 LGAQ sediment sampler (left) and inverse relationship between sediment concentration and vegetation cover (right).
-17 Figure 5 Erosion rates by road element over two years at treatment and control sites.....
-18 Figure 6 Scenarios of erosion used for the cost-benefit analysis (CBA) by Erlandsen et al. (2024).....
-18 Figure 7 Typical maintenance work and medium formation grading on an unsealed road..
-21 Figure 8 Dispersion Index class upon wetting of dry soil aggregates.
-30 Figure 9 Dispersive sub-soils (score 3) at a road cutting with rill erosion one wet season after grading, with no vegetation growth or colonisation due to the harsh soil environment and erosion.
-30 Figure 10 Unsealed road disturbance area shown in Air Photo (left) and LiDAR hillshade (right).
-31 Figure 11 Unsealed road just after full maintenance including batter disturbance (left) and the same section a year later just after maintenance with no grading disturbance on the batters and drains.....
-31 Figure 12 A stable roadside batter with tree sucker regrowth and good grass cover (left) that needed either slashing with a tractor (middle) or broadleaf herbicide application to avoid soil disturbance from grading.
-33 Figure 13 Grader grass (Themeda quadrivalvis) invasion of an annually disturbed road corridor (left) and after management with two rounds of slashing during the early dry season (right) 33 Figure 14 Status quo current management of roadsides with full grading.
-34 Figure 15 Alternative management of roadsides with vegetation retention and slashing or herbicide.
-34 Figure 16 Batters with native grass cover retained for erosion control over multiple years (left) will be more stable than if annually graded (right).
-35 Figure 17 Some steep slopes are difficult to lay back without major bulk earthworks, and need to be stabilised in place with native vegetation, rock mulch, and/or chemical treatments.
-36 Figure 18 A stable grassed batter with native grass (left), that was re-sloped and graded with trees and grass removed down to sub-soil (middle), with subsequent rilling and sheet erosion from a longer slope length after one wet season and patchy grass colonization.
-36 Figure 19 A batter with deep rilling in dispersive sodic soils (left) compared to the same slope with rock mulch (125 mm well-graded) applied (right).....
-37
+Figure 1 1

+Unsealed road in July 2021, Nov 2021 after grading works, and Dec 2021.

+Figure 2 3

+Photos of unsealed roads in Queensland (Cassowary and Mareeba Shires).

+Figure 3 6

+Sediment laden run-off from a road into a creek and a typical river sediment plume in the GBR lagoon.

+Figure 4 7

+LGAQ sediment sampler and inverse relationship between sediment concentration and vegetation cover.

+Figure 5 8

+Erosion rates by road element over two years at treatment and control sites.

+Figure 6 8

+Scenarios of erosion used for the CBA.

+Figure 7 10

+Gravel resheeting works and heavy formation grading on an unsealed road.

+Figure 8 19

+Dispersion Index class upon wetting of dry soil aggregates.

+Figure 9 20

+Dispersive sub-soils (score 3) at a road cutting with rill erosion one wet season after grading, with no vegetation growth or colonisation due to the harsh soil environment and erosion.

+Figure 10 24

+Unsealed road disturbance area shown in Air Photo and LiDAR hillshade (bottom).

+Figure 11 24

+Unsealed road just after full maintenance including batter disturbance and the same section a year later just after maintenance with no grading disturbance on the batters and drains.

+Figure 12 26

+A stable roadside batter with tree sucker regrowth and good grass cover that needed either slashing with a tractor or broadleaf herbicide application to avoid soil disturbance from grading.

+Figure 13 26

+Grader grass (Themeda quadrivalvis) invasion of an annually disturbed road corridor and after management with two rounds of slashing during the early dry season.

+Figure 14 27

+Status quo current management of roadsides with full grading.

+Figure 15 27

+Alternative management of roadsides with vegetation retention and slashing or herbicide.

+Figure 16 28

+Batters with native grass cover retained for erosion control over multiple years (top) will be more stable than if annually graded (bottom).

+Figure 17 28

+Some steep slopes are difficult to lay back without major earthworks and need to be stabilised in place with native vegetation, rock mulch and/or chemical treatments.

+Figure 18 29

+A stable grassed batter with native grass, that was re-sloped and graded with trees and grass removed down to sub-soil, with subsequent rilling and sheet erosion from a longer slope length after one wet season and patchy grass colonisation.

+Figure 19 30

+Intervention levels treatment for different batter conditions near stream crossings.

+Figure 20 31

+A batter with deep rilling in dispersive sodic soils compared to the same slope with rock mulch (125 mm well-graded) applied.

+Figure 21 32

+Rock mulch over sodic dispersive soils after 10 year of vegetation colonisation, and the same untreated soils.

+Figure 22 32

+A clean water diversion drain re-entering the road batter and table drain causing gully erosion (top), and a small batter chute to control scour where clean water diversion re-enters the road system (bottom).